Regulation on chemicals and cosmetics by the Ministry Social Affairs and Health to ensure the safety and supervision of tattoos

-A tattoo is a skin decoration with ink that is injected into the lower layers of the skin with the help of a needle.
+A tattoo is a permanent skin decoration with ink that is injected into the lower layers of the skin with the help of a needle.
 The regulations governing tattooing focus on colourants and other substances used in their creation, as well as to the tattoo services themselves.
 From a legal point of view, tattooing is not comparable to cosmetics.

-Colourants and other chemicals used in tattooing
+How are the colourants and chemicals used in tattooing regulated?

 Tattoos are not recommended for those under the age of 18.
 In particular, pregnant women, those with severe underlying conditions and those receiving medication that affects the immune system should be aware of the health risks associated with tattooing.
 Most of the adverse reac-tions associated with tattoos are unpredictable.
 They may occur at any time during a person's lifetime.